rallysf/glm/README.markdown

 This is essentially a port of a python GLM implementation that uses the iteratively reweighted least squares algorithm in the excellent [statsmodels](http://statsmodels.sourceforge.net/) library.

-Usage in Node
+In Node
 ---------------------
 ```
-$ npm install node
+$ npm install glm
 $ node
 > var glm = require('glm');
 ```

-Usage in browser
+In browser
 -----------------
 Just include 'glm.js' as a script in your HTML code.